-Girl Scouts of Southeastern Michigan honors Sidney Ritchie with the…
+Girl Scouts of Southeastern Michigan honors Ruby Lovasz with the…

 Girl Scouts of Southeastern Michigan honors Mikayla Stinde with the most prestigious award in the world for girls: the Girl Scout Gold Award.
 Mikayla, of Holly, is among 19 young women who have taken the initiative to bettering their communities through sustainable community change projects.
 The time and commitment they’ve dedicated towards these projects prove they’re true leaders and exceptional examples for all girls to look up to.